muxyz/website/proposal.md

 <h2>Architecture</h2>
   <p>
   Mu will be powered by the open source project <a href="https://micro.dev">Micro</a>.
-  On top of this, We'll introduce a new interface, app and networking model to service the end user.
+  On top of this, We'll introduce a new app, interface and networking model to service the end user.
   </p>
   <p>Learn more</p>